Christopher-DSA/Statistical-Modelling-Project/README.md

 performing parsing tasks.

 ## Future Goals
-If I had more time, I would try different combinations of various independent variables vs the rating of the restaurant to see if certain poi's being near a bar does have a significant correlation.
+Try alternate combinations of various independent variables vs the rating of the bar to see if certain POI's being near a bar does influences its rating.